Aakanksha226/Delta_demo/README.md

 # Delta_demo
-This is demo for Git and Github
+This is demo for Git and Github class